reyadrahman/node/chat-bot/README.md

 ## Setting Up Webhooks
 ### Spark
-The webhook target url is https://SOME_DOMAIN/webhooks/spark Use SparkWebHookManager to set up webhooks.
+The webhook target url is https://SOME_DOMAIN/BOT_ID/webhooks/spark Where `SOME_DOMAIN` and `BOT_ID` must be replaced with appropriate values.
+Use SparkWebHookManager to set up webhooks.

 ### Messenger
-The webhook target url is https://SOME_DOMAIN/webhooks/messenger Messenger requires a HTTPS webhook.
+The webhook target url is https://SOME_DOMAIN/BOT_ID/webhooks/messenger Where `SOME_DOMAIN` and `BOT_ID` must be replaced with appropriate values.
+Messenger requires a HTTPS webhook.

 See the first 4 steps in [this page](https://developers.facebook.com/docs/messenger-platform/quickstart).
 In step 2 when setting up the webhook, select messages.
 Use the url above for the `Callback URL` and use `boohoo` for `Verify token`.
 Your server must be running before the webhook can be set up.